How to create an animated explainer video

 STEP SIX: Create Storyboards

 Before spending hours creating original elements and graphics, sit with your designers to sketch out the storyboards — these can be super basic.
 You will use the storyboards to create an asset list and an animation blueprint, and also to confirm that your entire team is working toward a unified goal.
-Your designer should use the two-table side-by-side breakdown to create a storyboard for each individual row, keeping in mind the style guide as well as a plan for the motion effects to be added later while drawing out these boards.
+Your designer should use the two-table side-by-side breakdown to create a video storyboard for each individual row, keeping in mind the style guide as well as a plan for the motion effects to be added later while drawing out these boards.

 STEP SEVEN: Write Out Asset List and Animation Blueprint